pikdum/blog/content/posts/thistle-tea-2024-update/index.md

 The default behavior for a mob is either wander, follow path, or none.
 If wandering, they'll stay within a specified range of their initial point.
-If following a path, they'll have a list of waypoints to follow.
+If following a path, they'll have a list of waypoints to visit in a loop.
 Mobs switch to the attack behavior when attacked and start chasing the player.

 To keep CPU usage low, mobs idle until a player is within observation range and only then load a behavior.